marafa/ansible-zenoss/README.md

     $ git clone https://github.com/marafa/ansible-zenoss.git
     $ cd ansible-zenoss

-Make sure NTP is running, on AWS make sure UDP port 123 is open outbound.
+Make sure NTP is running, this includes checking local and site firewalls.
 To check:

 	$ ntpstat
 If your output resembles the output below, then NTP is working: